i2group/analyze/documentation/developer_essentials_example_rest.md

 To test the functionality of the example, you must also configure the user interface extension example project by following the instructions in <a href="https://github.com/IBM-i2/Analyze/blob/master/documentation/developer_essentials_example_ui.md" class="xref" title="(Opens in a new tab or window)">Configuring the &quot;user interface extension&quot; example project</a>.

-Note: All the data acquisition example projects in Developer Essentials use the same XML data, and the same code for transforming and converting that data into i2 Analyze items.
-These artifacts are in the `C:\IBM\i2analyze\SDK\sdk-projects\da-example-common` directory, to which all of the data acquisition examples have access.
+Note: All the data acquisition example projects in Developer Essentials use the same XML data, and the same code for transforming and converting that data into items in the Analysis Repository.
+These artifacts are in the `SDK\sdk-projects\da-example-common` directory, to which all of the data acquisition examples have access.

 About this task
 ---------------